South African military deployed to flood-ravaged province | Science-Environment

 Outside the town of Umbumbulu about 45 km (28 miles) southwest of Durban, herdsman Mbukeni Khwela accompanied police officers and sniffer dogs to scour a river for a missing neighbour who had been swept away.
 "We have found her son, but we haven't found her," the 59-year-old said.

-KwaZulu-Natal's premier on Sunday said the death toll had risen to 443, with 63 people still unaccounted for.
+The latest death toll from the floods stands at 443, with 48 people still unaccounted for, Ramaphosa said.
 Police said they were mourning two officers and a sniffer dog killed in the floods, among the worst to affect the east coast province in recorded history.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)